micahcowan/a2vimode/README.md

 And don't touch the `ESC` key!
 Use `TAB` to enter normal mode.

-## Can I use Vi-Mode with ProDOS?
-Not currently.
-Everything works fine for the prompt itself, but

- 1. it interferes with DOS commands in a way I don't yet understand, and
- 2. I haven't written the (simple) bootstrapper program for it yet, just hacked it into place to test briefly.

-Expect ProDOS support soon!

 ## Why Vi-Like?

 **Q: "Micah, why on earth did you choose *vi* as the model?
 Why not use a single mode for moving *and* inserting?**